 Social Security and Income Tax Exemptions for Seniors

-In SC the sales tax is 6% and in NC it is 5.75%.
+The northern Carolina wins in the sales tax competition.
+In SC the sales tax is 6% and in NC it is 4.75%.
 Both states permit localities to add on to that tax.

 Estate and Inheritance Taxes